Contents

 8.6 Right to data portability

-(1) You have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller without hindrance from Cordia, where:
+(1) The individual has the right to receive the personal data concerning them, which they have provided to Cordia in a structured, commonly used, and machine-readable format and have the right to transmit that data to another controller without hindrance from Cordia, where:

-a) the processing is based on consent or a contract; and
+a) the processing is based on consent or on a contract; and

 b) the data processing is carried out by automated means.